 Projects of the International Geoscience Programme

-The Scientific Board of the International Geoscience Programme (IGCP) held its 43rd Session from 25 to 27 February 2015 and evaluated 42 projects consisting of ongoing projects and new proposals.
-8 new projects have been approved and 5 projects will be on one extended term, which means they will remain active without funding from IGCP.
-In 2015, a total of 20 projects will be financed by UNESCO and IUGS.
+The Scientific Board of the International Geoscience Programme (IGCP) held its 44st Session in February 2016 and evaluated 42 projects consisting of ongoing projects and new proposals.
+4 new projects have been approved and 5 projects will be on one extended term, which means they will remain active without funding from IGCP.
+In 2016, a total of 25 projects will be financed by UNESCO and IUGS.

 If you want to join an IGCP project, please contact the project leader.
 If you want to propose a new IGCP project please go to “proposal submission”.